dmail-old/nodesite/app/client/js/Module/readme.md

 ## Module.resolvedPaths

-Cache resolvedPaths for this module.
+Keep traces of resolvedPaths for this module.

 ## Module.require(path)